About Phoenix

 Stepping off the Stage – From Actor to Intuitive Healer

 This brought me to explore the healing power of the arts.
 I had personal experience of just how healing the arts can be.
 It was one of the only places I could turn to explore and express my feelings, trauma, fears, joys, and ideas safely.
 It helped save me.
-I poured everything that felt different and unspeakable about me and my life into making characters that felt believable to others, and they rewarded me for it.
+I poured all of my traumas – everything that felt different and unspeakable about me and my life - into making characters that felt believable to others.
+And they rewarded me for it.
 On the stage, I could be anything.

 But I wanted more.
 Some core part of me realized one reason I loved acting was because of its potential to heal – myself, and others.
 However, I wanted to use this power consciously, to turn that healing journey into something I could then offer to others.
 Off the stage.